freeCodeCamp/freeCodeCampOS/docs/src/plugin-system.md

     title: string;
     description: string;
     numberOfLessons: number;
+    tags: string[];
   }>;
 ```

-The `title` and `description` fields are expected to be either plain strings, or HTML strings which are then rendered in the client.
+The `title`, `tags`, and `description` fields are expected to be either plain strings, or HTML strings which are then rendered in the client.

 ### `getLesson`